Trendsetters in infrastructure delivery to change the economic landscape of the Province.

 To provide and maintain all provincial land, buildings and road infrastructure in an integrated and sustainable manner.

 The mission will be promoted through mission statements per programme which are as follow:

 To promote and support good governance in the department;

-Meet the accommodation and other specific needs of the provincial departments;
+Meet the accommodation and other specific needs of provincial departments;

-Public works - Provide and maintain functional and accessible buildings, facilities management services and office accommodation according to the identified needs of provincial departments through planning, design and maintenance of safe and cost effective projects and buildings
+Public Works - Provide and maintain functional and accessible buildings, facilities management services and office accommodation according to the identified needs of provincial departments through planning, design and maintenance of safe and cost effective projects and buildings; and

 Community based programme – The intervention in the infrastructure sector involves increasing the labour intensity of government-funded infrastructure projects.